cheeyi/web-bluetooth-poc/README.md

 3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser (Chromium-based browsers preferred).

 The page will reload when you make changes.

+## Deploying to GitHub Pages

+1. Open `package.json` and update `homepage` to point to your GitHub profile and repo name.
+2. Run `npm run deploy`.

 ## Main Limitations